rrumale/multitenant_indepth/clone-plug-drop-novnc/clone-plug-drop-novnc.md

     ![](./images/step1.9-containers.png " ")

 ## Task 3: Hot Clone PDB
 This section looks at how to clone a PDB.
 In Oracle 12.1 when Multitenant feature was introduced, we had to change source PDB to READ ONLY mode to clone.
 However, since 12.2, you can clone a PDB  when the source is open in READ WRITE mode.
 This feature is also called HOT clone.
+This feature does NOT need NOARCHIVELOG mode to be enabled.

 The tasks you will accomplish in this step are:
 - Clone a pluggable database **PDB2** into **PDB3**